kylezparker/faceTwitterGram/README.md

-This project still needs work in may areas. accounts/urls, accounts/models, accounts/views all need work. world/urls, world/models, world/views.
+This project still needs work in many areas. accounts/urls, accounts/models, accounts/views all need work. world/urls, world/models, world/views.

 The above needs to be taken care of for CRUD.
 After that the social media part of the site must be implemented.